 You may need to drive slower in winter conditions.
 You should leave more time to get to know your destination, so you don’t feel rushed and panicked.

 Leave plenty of time to drive at your own safe pace, not too fast or slow.
 You should also leave time to scrape the ice and snow off your windscreen.
-You can use a de-icer to speed up the process and wait for a little for the engine to warm up.
+You can use a de-icer to speed up the process and wait a little for the engine to warm up.

 Bald tyres can cause your car to skid on the ice and crash.
-Tyres are an essential part of vehicle safety, and you should double-check them.
+Tires are an essential part of vehicle safety, and you should double-check them.
 Buy tyres with at least 3mm tread to prepare for the winter or ask your local mechanic to do it for you.

 You may need winter-specific tires in very cold climates.
 Some countries put snow chains over their tires to add extra traction.